The-Look/the-look-ios/README.md

 # the-look-ios
-iOS Application for The Look's platform
+iOS Application for The Look's platform, YEET